Technical Guidelines for Biosphere Reserves

 ACRONYMS AND ABREVIATIONS

 This section presents the purpose of the document, its relationship to the existing documents of Man And Biosphere (MAB) programme and World Network of Biosphere Reserve (WNBR), in particular the Seville Strategy and Statutory Framework of World Network, the MAB Strategy (2015-2025) and Lima action plan (2016-2025).
-It explains the applicability of the Operational Guidelines for World Network of Biosphere reserves (OP-WNBR), gives clarification on basic concepts and terminologies of MAB programme and WNBR provide references to WNBR related programmes, conventions and institutions.
-It includes procedure for drafting and making changes in OP-WNBR.
+It explains the applicability of the Technical Guidelines for Biosphere Reserves (TGBR), gives clarification on basic concepts and terminologies of MAB programme and WNBR provide references to WNBR related programmes, conventions and institutions.
+It includes procedure for drafting and making changes in TGBR.

 II.
 NOMINATION OF NEW BR SUPPORT MODULE